cloudevents/spec/spec.md

 of the source.

 #### Consumer

 A "consumer" receives the event and acts upon it.
+It uses the context and data to execute some logic, which might lead to the occurrence of new events.

 #### Intermediary